 At the age of 18, Sarah was flown to Vancouver, B.C. by EMI Publishing Canada to co-write with a talented songwriter/producer.
 Shortly after she decided that she had to carve out her own path and develop her sound on her own without label support and that she did!
 Since then, Siddiqui has shared the stage with many prominent Canadian acts and formidable musicians; Shaye (Damhnait Doyle, Kim Stockwood, Tara McLean), Chris Brown & Kate Fenner (NYC), Taima (Aboriginal Juno Winners), Diggin Roots, Mark Cassidy, Peter Katz, Dayna Manning, Jean O'brien, Tim Bovaconti (Ron Sexsmith), Santosh Naidu, Michael Churchill, Cold Jack, Paul Brennan, David Celia, and flamenco guitarist Juan Dino Toledo (Jesse Cook).
 Sarah also had the amazing opportunity to record with internationally acclaimed instrumentalist Jesse Cook.
 At only 18 years of age she worked with Jesse on his rendition of Stevie Wonder classic "Superstitious".

-But the most exciting moment in Sarah's life was in In 2001.
+Sarah has played in various parts of Canada and the U.S. as well as Berlin, and London, U.K. In 2013 she booked herself a showcase at Manhattan's iconic venue, The Bitter End, where she opened up for the annual NYC Songwriters Series.
+It was also the night she met Billy Joel who was present at the show and her sound check.
+They shared a great conversation about how he started at the Bitter End... a night she'll never forget.
+But the most exciting moment in Sarah's life was in In 2002.
 She was casted and hand picked out of hundreds of head shots by the man himself, Danny DeVito for the role of guitarist in his feature film, "DEATH TO SMOOCHY", starring himself, the late Robin Williams and Edward Norton.
 She worked with the cast at the CBC Studios in Toronto for approximately 2.5 weeks straight.